contao/docs-archive/cookbook/en/user-authentication-and-access-rights.md

 }
 ```

-An array with the IDs of all user groups, whose a user belongs, can be called
+An array with the IDs of all user groups of which the user is member of, can be
-through the field `groups`:
+retrieved through the field `groups`:

 ```php
 print_r($objUser->groups);